openosmia/snicar-fx/README.md

 # SNICAR-fx: A flexible and light-weight version of the SNICAR model

 SNICAR-fx started as a fork of the biosnicar-py repository, a python translation of SNICAR (SNow, ICe and Aerosols Radiative model), to then evolve into its own standalone version.
 SNICAR-fx solves the 1-D unpolarized radiative transfer equation for a column of homogeneous layers of snow and/or ice.
-Each layer can be represented as grains of ice in air or bubbles of air in ice with a given specific surface area, along with a specific water content and concentrations of light absorbing particles.
+Each layer can be represented as a bulk medium made of grains of ice in air or bubbles of air in ice with a given specific surface area, along with a specific water content and concentrations of light absorbing particles.
 The incoming irradiance can be direct with a prescribed SZA, or diffuse.
-Fresnel boundary layers can be incorporated to account for the change in refractive index between air and ice by using the two-stream Delta-Eddingon solver developed by Briegleb et al. 2007 and later improved by Whicker et al. 2022.
-A multi-stream delta-M solver employing the advanced matrix operator method from Liu and Weng 2013 is also available but does not support Fresnel layers and diffuse irradiance for now.
+Fresnel boundary layers can be incorporated to account for the change in refractive index between air and ice by using a two-stream Delta-Eddingon solver (Briegleb and Light 2007, Whicker et al.
+2022), and a multi-stream delta-M solver employing the advanced matrix operator method is also available (Liu and Weng 2013), but does not support Fresnel layers and diffuse irradiance for now.

 What makes SNICAR-fx different from SNICAR?
 - flexible spectral range: between 200 and 5000nm with resolution >= 1nm